prooph/documentation/event-store-client/reading-events.md

 ## Read a single event

-The `readEventAsync` method reads a single event from a stream at a specified position.
+The `readEvent` method reads a single event from a stream at a specified position.
 This is the simplest case of reading events, but is still useful for situations such as reading the last event in the stream used as a starting point for a subscription.
 This function accepts three parameters:

 | Parameter              | Description                                                                                                                                                         |
 | ---------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------- |